 October is here!
 It’s a great month to check out your local events and festivities.
 A pumpkin patch is a great place to get into the fall mood.
 Who doesn’t love the hunt for the perfect pumpkin for your porch?
 Read on to learn more about pumpkin patches and which ones are our Hampton Roads favorites!

-Fall is in the air!
+I can almost smell the autumn air already!
 Break out the cinnamon, nutmeg, cozy sweaters, and (I’m not saying pumpkin spice.
-I’m not going to do it.)
-Maple Pecan Lattes.
+I’m not going to do it.) maple pecan lattes.
 Fall is a great time to grab the entire family and take a field trip to your local pumpkin patch!
 While this is somewhat of a local guide to Hampton Roads, many pumpkin patches offer similar attractions.

 What Do You Do at a Pumpkin Patch?